Maguire in contention in LPGA finale

 Ireland's Leona Maguire is three shots off leader Jeongeun Lee6 after the opening round of the CME Group Tour Championship in Florida.

-Maguire carded a five-under-par 67 for tied 14th, but in touch with South Korean Lee who shot 64.
+Maguire carded a five-under-par 67 for tied 14th, but is in touch with South Korean Lee who shot a 64.

 Maguire rolled in four birdies in as many holes and, although she bogeyed the ninth, the 26-year-old ended her round with an eagle on the 17th.

-England's Georgia Hall is also on five-under and Charley Hull two shots back.
+England's Georgia Hall is also on five under and Charley Hull two shots back.

 The event in Naples is the final event of the season on the LPGA Tour.